Code-Institute-Submissions/memory_game_ms2/readme.md

 ### Test Findings

-This site was tested across multipleplus browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 5, OnePlus5 and OnePlus7  iPadMini and iPad-pro, Chrome/Firefox/Safari; Macbook, Asus and Jumper laptops; Chrome/Safari/Firefox) to ensure compatibility and responsiveness.
+This site was tested across multiple browsers (Chrome, Safari, Microsoft Edge, FireFox, Ecosia) and on multiple mobile devices (iPhone 5, OnePlus5 and OnePlus7  iPadMini and iPad-pro, Chrome/Firefox/Safari; Macbook, Asus and Jumper laptops; Chrome/Safari/Firefox) to ensure compatibility and responsiveness.
 A range of other devices including  pixel2+pixel2XL, Galaxy S9, Nexus 4, iPhoneX and various desktop display sizes were simulated using [Responsive DesignChecker.](https://responsivedesignchecker.com) and [The Responsinator](https://www.responsinator.com/).
 As a result of these tests:
  - I found game 'restart'&'refresh' buttons and the close_modal_btn were incorrectly positioned in Chrome, it was solved using fix at https://stackoverflow.com/questions/30540750/displayflex-not-working-in-chrome
 ```